139th Airlift Squadron: Air Defense mission

-A major change to the 107th Air Defense Wing in 1958 was the transition from an Air Defense Command (ADC) mission to Tactical Air Command (TAC) and a tactical fighter mission, the 109th being redesignated as a Tactical Fighter Group; and 139th also being redesignated.
-The new assignment involved a change in the Group's training mission to include high-altitude interception, air-to-ground rocketry, ground strafing and tactical bombing.
+A major change to the 139th in 1958 was the transition from an ADC to Tactical Air Command (TAC) and a tactical fighter mission, the 139th being redesignated as the 139th Tactical Fighter Squadron.
+The new assignment involved a change in the squadron's training mission to include high-altitude interception, air-to-ground rocketry, ground strafing and tactical bombing.
 The 139th TFS retained their F-86H Sabres.

 Airlift mission

-With air transportation recognized as a critical need, the 109th was redesignated the 109th Air Transport Group (Heavy) on 2 January 1960 and was transferred from TAC to the Military Air Transport Service (MATS).
-The 139th Air Transport Squadron was equipped with C-97 Stratofreighter intercontinental transports, with an Aeromedical Flight as a secondary mission.
-With the C-97s, the 109d augmented MATS airlift capability worldwide in support of the Air Force's needs in Europe.
+With air transportation recognized as a critical need, the 109th was redesignated the 109th Air Transport Group, Heavy on 2 January 1960 and was its mobilization gaining command changed from TAC to Military Air Transport Service (MATS).
+The 139th Air Transport Squadron was equipped with C-97 Stratofreighter intercontinental transports, with an aeromedical flight as a secondary mission.
+With the C-97s, the 139th augmented the MATS airlift capability worldwide in support of the Air Force's needs in Europe.

-During the 1961 Berlin Crisis, the 139th ATS was federalized on 1 October 1961.
-From Schenectady, the 139th ATS augmented MATS airlift capability worldwide in support of the Air Force's needs.
+During the 1961 Berlin Crisis, the 139th was federalized on 1 October 1961.
+From Schenectady, the 139th augmented MATS airlift capability worldwide in support of the Air Force's needs.
 It returned again to New York state control on 31 August 1962.

-During the 1960s, the Group flew scheduled MATS transport missions to Europe, Africa the Caribbean and South America.
-On 8 January 1966, Military Air Transport Service became Military Airlift Command (MAC) and the units were redesignated as the 109th Military Airlift Group and 139th was redesignated as the 137th Military Airlift Squadron.
+During the 1960s, the Group flew scheduled MATS transport missions to Europe, Africa, the Caribbean and South America.
+On 8 January 1966, Military Air Transport Service became Military Airlift Command (MAC) and the 139th was redesignated as the 139th Military Airlift Squadron.

 139th MAS C-97 at snowy Schenectady in the 1960s.

-With the retirement of the C-97 in 1971, the 109th became a Tactical Airlift Group and the 139th Tactical Airlift Squadron received eight C-130A Hercules transports and was transferred from MAC to Tactical Air Command.
+With the retirement of the C-97 in 1971, the 109th became a Tactical Airlift Group, and the 139th Tactical Airlift Squadron received eight C-130A Hercules transports and its gainin command changed from MAC to Tactical Air Command.

-The first major mission of the C-130s was in June 1972 when the squadron provided relief assistance to storm victims of Tropical Storm Agnes.
+The first major mission of the C-130s was in June 1972, when the squadron provided relief assistance to storm victims of Hurricane Agnes.
 109th crews gave around-the-clock support to relief efforts.
 Operating mainly from the Broome County Airport at Binghamton, 109th crews provided the lion's share of airlift into stricken areas, particularly Elmira, where surface transportation was cut off.
 On 1 December 1974, the unit was transferred back to Military Airlift Command when MAC took over the tactical airlift mission from TAC, USAFE and PACAF air force wide.